emilytoyber/Minecraft_proj/README.md

 # Minecraft_proj

-Environment checked on python3.8 and Ubuntu20.04 on WSL2.
+Environment checked on python3.8 (pip 20.0.2) and Ubuntu20.04 on WSL2.

 ## Downloading Java8
 ```